Toyota Corolla (E170): Facelift

 The facelifted international version of the E170 Corolla was unveiled on 24 March 2016.
-It features sleeker LED headlamps with new LED light guides, thinner upper grille with a chrome garnish, a full width lower grille that houses the fog lamps.
-At the rear the chrome strip is thinner and the tail lamps adopt new LED clusters.
+It features sleeker LED headlamps with new LED light guides, thinner upper chrome grille, a full-width lower grille that houses the fog lamps, which has the option of LED foglamps along with the update.
+At the rear the chrome strip is thinner and the tail lamps adopt new single LED cluster strips.
 The facelifted E170 Corolla Altis was launched in Thailand on 21 November 2016, in the Philippines on 8 December 2016, in Malaysia on 9 December 2016, in Indonesia on 16 January 2017, in Singapore in July 2017 and in Pakistan in August 2017.

+Safety

 International E180 version

+The E180 series is the Auris-derived sedan family built for Europe, South Africa, and China, including the FAW-Toyota Corolla and GAC-Toyota Levin.
+It aligns with the European Auris in structural and electrical architecture and offers region-specific engines such as the 1.33-litre 1NR-FE, 1.4-litre D-4D diesel, and 1.2-litre turbo units, alongside 1.6- and 1.8-litre petrols.
+Assembly took place in markets such as Turkey, South Africa, and multiple plants in China.

 China

 Toyota would sell two versions of the E180 Corolla in China, the international version, called the FAW-Toyota Corolla, which is similar in appearance to the Corolla Altis, and the Guangqi-Toyota Levin, which sports a design closer to the North American version, but is still a separate design (see below).
 In October 2015, Toyota introduced the Corolla hybrid variant in China with locally produced hybrid systems.
 Production for the Corolla E180 commenced in June 2014 for the 2015 model year.
 Engine and transmission choices available are the 1.6 litre 1ZR-FE and 1.8 litre 2ZR-FE paired with 5 speed manual or continuously variable transmissions.
 The Levin also shares these engines and transmissions.

 In 2017, both versions of the Corolla in China received a facelift and a 1.2-litre 9NR-FTS turbocharged engine.
 The FAW-Toyota Corolla also had the old 1.6-litre engine as an option but the Levin dropped the 1.6-litre engine.
-The plug-in hybrid variants of both the Corolla and the Levin are still available for purchase as of March 2022.
+While the E180 Corolla, Levin, and Levin plug-in hybrid ended production in September 2019, the Corolla plug-in hybrid is still available for purchase as of March 2022.